0xSimeon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [10] 10-no_more_js script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 [11] 11-directories  script  counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account
 Hidden directories should be counted
+[12] 12-newest_files script  displays the 10 newest files in the current directory.